-LD 1428 An Act to Increase Access to Child Care for Maine Families (Sponsored by Speaker Fecteau of Biddeford)
+LD 1428 An Act to Increase Access to Child Care for Maine Families (Sponsored by Speaker Fecteau of Biddeford) Enacted; PL 2025, c.
+288

-This bill requires municipalities to allow childcare or family childcare facilities to operate in an area that is zoned for residential purposes and further allows facility owners to operate without an outdoor recreational space, provided the facility is within one-quarter of a mile of an outdoor public recreational space.
-The bill also directs the Maine State Housing Authority to amend its rules governing low-income housing tax credits to allow the community rooms that are required as part of the projects built using the credits to be used as childcare facilities or family childcare providers.
+As amended by the committee, this bill requires municipalities to allow childcare or family childcare facilities to operate in an area that is zoned for residential purposes and further allows facility owners to operate without an outdoor recreational space, provided the facility is located within reasonable distance of an outdoor public recreational space.